Photo credit: Sweta Meininger on Unsplash

 The “Holiday Blues” are real.
 24% of people with mental health illness found the holidays made their symptoms “a lot worse.”
 40% of people with mental health illness found the holidays made their symptoms “somewhat worse”.

 As you’re in the midst of the holiday season, don’t forget to stop and take a moment for yourself.
-In the hustle and bustle of shopping, baking, office parties, and spreading cheer with family and friends, you still need to maintain a semblance of normalcy.
+In the hustle and bustle of shopping, baking, spreading cheer with family and friends, you still need to maintain your self-care.

 You, too, need to nurture yourself for your mind and body.
 You can’t pour from an empty cup.
 Take care of yourself first.
 Take time away to:

 "Meditation is a way for nourishing and blossoming the divinity within you."~Amit Ray

 Meditation is an effective stress reducer.
 Although this time of year is festive, it can be stressful with all of the social commitments and expectations of gift giving.
 Stress releases the hormone, cortisol, which affects sleep, depression, mental clarity, anxiety, blood pressure, skin conditions, and more.

 Meditation doesn’t have to be elaborate.
 You can meditate anywhere.
 Focus on your breathing, a happy place, or a happy time in your life.
 Remain in the moment for a few minutes.
 The stress will begin to melt away.